Ask AI

 IOManagers are user-provided objects that are responsible for storing the output of an asset or op and loading it as input to downstream assets or ops.
 For example, an IO manager might store and load objects from files on a filesystem.

-Each software-defined asset can have its own IO manager.
+Each asset definition can have its own IO manager.
 In the multi-asset case where multiple assets are outputted, each outputted asset can be handled with a different IO manager:

 Multi-asset with each outputted asset being handled by a different I/O manager